ialbert/biostar-central/docs/engine-concepts.md

 Each recipe parameter will have an automatic attribute called `toc` (table of contents) that returns the list of the file paths in the data.
 The file paths are absolute paths. the `toc` can be used to automate the processing of data.
 For example a data directory named `reads` contains FASTQ files with `.fq` extensions.
-To run `fastqc` on each file that mathes that the script may use:
+To run `fastqc` on each file that matches that the script may use:

     cat {{reads.toc}} | grep .fq | parallel fastqc {}